liz-barnes/pet-adoption/README.md

 ## How magic was made
-Pets cards were made using javascript for loop.
-Filter buttons were made possible by eventlisteners to display certain pets.
+Pets cards were made possible by Javascript for loops Filter buttons were made possible by eventlisteners to display certain pets